AI-Engineer-Abhi/Junior-AI-Engineer---Training/Task-Day1/README.md

 ## Learning goals

 By working through these files, I learned:
-- How to write compact loops with compreh will learn: ensions
+- How list comprehensions are used.
 - How to build dictionaries efficiently
 - How generators work and why they are memory-friendly